nasa/isaac/dense_map/geometry_mapper/readme.md

 use `adb pull`.
 After this tool is used, the data can be manually deleted from HLP by first connecting to it with `adb shell`.)

-In order to perform calibration, the sci cam data in the bag needs to be decompressed, resized to 1/4 of the resolution, and made to be grayscale.
+In order to run camera_calibrator, the sci cam data in the bag needs to be decompressed, resized to 1/4 of the resolution, and made to be grayscale.
 This is needed since the sci cam images are a little blurry and, at full resolution, the corners of the calibration target are hard to detect.
 The calibrator also does not handle the color format in the bag, hence the switch to grayscale images.

-However, the both the geometry and the streaming mapper, as well as camera_refiner, can handle both color and grayscale images, and both at reduced resolution and full-resolution.
+However, both the geometry and the streaming mapper, as well as camera_refiner, can handle both color and grayscale images, and both at reduced resolution and full-resolution.
 These tools can adjust for the fact that the calibration was done at reduced resolution.